TamTunnel/Apache-TacticalMesh/SECURITY.md

 ### Scope and Limitations

-Apache TacticalMesh is **open-source, unclassified software** designed as general-purpose networking infrastructure:
+TacticalMesh is **open-source, unclassified software** designed as general-purpose networking infrastructure:

 > [!IMPORTANT]
 > **No Warranty.** This software is provided "AS IS" without warranty of any kind.
 See the [Apache 2.0 License](LICENSE) for details.

 > [!CAUTION]
-> **No Accreditation.** Apache TacticalMesh has NOT received any government security accreditation, Authority to Operate (ATO), or certification.
+> **No Accreditation.** TacticalMesh has NOT received any government security accreditation, Authority to Operate (ATO), or certification.
 Organizations deploying this software in government or defense environments are solely responsible for obtaining necessary authorizations.

 ### Security Features (v0.1.0)